AlessandroVaccarino/docker-drill/README.md

-Apache Drill Docker container
+# Apache Drill Docker container
 =======

+## What is Apache Drill Docker container project?
 An Embedded Mode installation of [Apache Drill](https://drill.apache.org/) into a Docker container.
 Just run and enjoy.

-###Run the container
+### Run the container

 To run your first Drill container, just type: